mkobuolys/flutter-design-patterns/assets/markdown/factory-method.md

 ### Alert dialogs

-- _AndroidAlertDialog_ - a concrete alert dialog class which extends the _CustomDialog_ and implements the _create()_ method by using the Material _AlertDialog_ widget.
+- _AndroidAlertDialog_ - a concrete alert dialog class that extends the _CustomDialog_ and implements the _create()_ method by using the Material _AlertDialog_ widget.

 ```
 class AndroidAlertDialog extends CustomDialog {